 Q&A: Who are Somalia's al-Shabab?

-Somali Islamist insurgent group al-Shabab, which has joined al-Qaeda, has been pushed out of all of the main towns they once controlled in southern and central parts of the country but they still remain a potent threat to the UN-backed government.
+Somalia's al-Shabab, which has carried out the deadly attack on a shopping centre in neighbouring Kenya, is linked with al-Qaeda.
+It has been pushed out of all of the main towns it once controlled in southern and central parts of Somalia, but still remains a potent threat.

 Who are al-Shabab?